After School Academy

 Team America Rocketry Challenge (TARC)

-Sponsor/Advisor: Gebre Weldeslase
+Sponsor/Advisor: Gebre Weldeslase and Gebre Weldeslase

-Requirements: Commitment, Teamwork, Leadership
+Requirements: Commitment, Teamwork, and Leadership

 Grade Level: 9th to 12th